SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

-# Chatbot for the SO Close Vote Reviews Chat Room
+# Chatbot for the SO Close Vote Reviews Chat Room Functional Specifications

 This document describes the functionality of the chatbot that resides in the [SO Close Vote Reviewers chat room](http://chat.stackoverflow.com/rooms/41570/so-close-vote-reviewers).